- EMPLOYMENT/ LABOR

 I believe that we must accept Medicaid Expansion in order to help get Missouri more healthy overall, provide aid to the poor that are suffering from medical issues, fund services in rural areas so that Hospitals in those communities can afford to stay open.
 Missouri is one of a handful of States that hasn’t accepted Medicaid Expansion- which is 90% funded by Federal funds and has been shown to be largely revenue neutral.
 Accepting Medicaid Expansion funding will also help us to address the opioid addiction epidemic that is destroying our communities.

-We must work to ensure that Missouri citizens are not negatively-impacted if patients are denied coverage due to pre-existing conditions.
+We must work to ensure that Missouri citizens are not denied Healthcare coverage due to pre-existing conditions.

 We need to work on providing a variety of career paths for students that include college-bound, entering into a professional certification program or the skilled trades.
 In order to strengthen our workforce we must invest in educating our students to be able to meet the work demands of the 21st century.